 What are the Downsides of Using Cellophane Treatment?

 Cellophane hair treatment is a great and safe way to color your hair without damaging it because of the absence of the use of pigments.
-Instead, it is the cellophane’s color itself that is used to make it shiny and have hue.
-This is also the reason for its only downside which is the color being temporary or semi-permanent.
-In fact, after washing your hair for 8 to 12 times, the color already fades and is washed off.
+It is the cellophane’s color itself that adds color to your hair.
+This, however, is also the reason why the color doesn’t last very long.

-Cellophane treatments are known to be a safer and gentler alternative to hair coloring.
+Cellophane treatments are also known to be a gentler alternative to hair coloring.
 However, it also contains parabens.
 When you check the ingredients of cellophane hair treatment, you’ll see parabens as propylparaben, methylparaben, and butylparaben.
 Parabens are a type of preservative that is used to prolong the shelf life of many beauty products by preventing bacteria from growing.
-But parabens are also said to cause cancer.
+But parabens are also believed to be linked to cancer.
 With this in mind, you might want to exercise extra caution when getting cellophane hair treatments, or at least put a few months interval in-between treatments so you limit your exposure to these ingredients.

 With all these in mind, you can make an informed decision before you get a cellophane hair treatment.
 Just like other hair treatments, there are pros and cons.
 At the end of the day, you know best what works for you and your hair.